Glenn Stok applies his engineering background to solve technological problems and save money on car repairs. He shares his insight below.

 However, I feel it’s a no-brainer to be able to read my car’s computer diagnostic trouble codes by myself, so I have an idea what’s going on.

 I Have a Better Method

-There is also the possibility that the catalytic converter’s efficiency is simply compromised with oil deposits or other contamination, or just plain gunk from the years of exhaust passing through it.
+There is also the possibility that the catalytic converter’s efficiency is compromised with oil deposits or other contamination, or water from some bad gasoline, or just plain gunk from the years of exhaust passing through it.

-So how do you clean it out?
-Easy.
-High-octane gas can blow out the contaminants.
-When you’re down to almost an empty tank, fill up a full tank with high-octane gasoline—the highest grade available.
-Don’t fill up if you have a lot of gas in your tank.
-This will dilute the high-octane gas and my trick won’t work.
+When you try my method, don’t fill up if you have a lot of gas in your tank.
+That will dilute the gas, and my method won’t work.
 You only need to do this once.

 After you’ve driven with high-octane for a couple of hundred miles, shut off the check engine light with the diagnostic scanner like the one I use.